Relevance of long-range screening in Mott transition examined via a hydrogen lattice: Introduction

 Still, an important physics question remains open, namely the role of the long-range Coulomb interaction on the nature of the quantum Mott transition.
 Mott argued~\cite{Mott1949,Mott1968} that between the metallic and insulating phases the significant change in the screening of long-range interaction could lead to a first-order metal-insulator transition at zero temperature.
 In contrast, current Hubbard model-based studies (which only incorporate local interaction) found the quantum phase transition to be continuous~\cite{Rozenberg1994_4,Georges1996} instead.
 It is therefore an important and timely task to investigate the role of long-range interaction on the Mott transition, in particular to examine the validity of Mott's expectation.

 Here, to address this essential question, we attempt to incorporate the effect of long-range interaction and investigate the Mott transition of a model system with hydrogen atoms in a cubic lattice.
-The effect of interaction screening is incorporated approximately via density self-consistency~\cite{Haule2010,Haule2015} of the density functional theory plus dynamic mean-filed theory (DFT+DMFT)~\cite{Hohenberg1964,Kohn1965,Metzner1989,Muller1989,Brandt1989,Janis1991,Georges1992,Georges1996,Kotliar2006,supplementary}.
+The effect of interaction screening is incorporated approximately via density self-consistency~\cite{Haule2010,Haule2015} of the density functional theory plus dynamic mean-filed theory (DFT+DMFT)~\cite{Hohenberg1964,Kohn1965,Metzner1989,Muller1989,Brandt1989,Janis1991,Georges1992,Georges1996,Kotliar2006}.
 We found that this model system is in the charge-transfer regime, in which the relevant low-energy charge sector is dominated by the 2$s$ and singly occupied 1$s$ orbitals.
-Correspondingly, the Mott transition is intimately related to the closing of the charge-transfer gap that indicates the destruction of possible bound states in the metallic phase, in good consistency with Mott's general argument.
+Correspondingly, the Mott transition is intimately related to the closing of the charge-transfer gap.
 Importantly, the insulating gap is found to reduce \textit{smoothly} to zero and the charge carrier density (reflected by $1s$ orbital occupations) grows continuously.
 Both results suggest a continuous quantum phase transition, instead of the first-order transition expected by Mott's consideration of long-range screening.
-We analytically shows that the key physics of this most common type of Mott transition in materials involves only local correlation and local energy scales, long-range screening therefore does not affect the nature of the transition.
+Our result can be understood from the fact that this common type of Mott transition in materials is mainly controlled by competition between kinetic and \textit{local} interaction energies.
+Contrary to Mott's \textit{length} scale argument, such an \textit{energetic} competition is therefore insensitive to screening of long-range interaction.